ViciousSquid/Dosidicus/Docs/Simulating Awareness.md

 New neurons add capacity to learn novel patterns (e.g., a "novelty" neuron helps recognize new objects).

-Stress-induced neurons may improve threat response.
+Stress-induced neurons reduce sensitivity to anxiety and stress

 Reward-based neurons reinforce positive behaviors.